Skip to main content

 note

-signature parameter is marked as deprecated and will be replaced by signature-v2 but is still available for backward compatibility.
+signature parameter is marked as deprecated and is being replaced by signature-v2 but is still available for backward compatibility.
 If you are using signature and need to generate a local signature, hash the published-timestamp parameter received in the webhook request together with your API key using the HmacSHA256 algorithm, and then encode the resultant hash using base64 encoding.

 Webhook Log